Previous Up Next

 This formula uses some syntax we have not seen yet: C(race) tells the formula parser (Patsy) to treat race as a categorical variable, even though it is encoded numerically.

-The encoding for babysex is 1 for male, 2 for female; writing babysex==1 converts it to boolean, True for male and False for female.
+The encoding for babysex is 1 for male, 2 for female; writing babysex==1 converts it to boolean, True for male and false for female.

 Similarly nbrnaliv>1 is True for multiple births and paydu==1 is True for respondents who own their houses.